-- Apart from the MacBook's screen I have 2 Iiyama B2480HS 24 inches full HD LED monitors.
-I use them side by side with my MacBook as a 3rd screen (mostly for slack and music control).
+- Apart from the MacBook’s screen I have 2 LG 4K displays.
+One in portrait mode (scaled to 1440x2560) and one in landscape mode (scaled to 2560x1440) with my MacBook as a 3rd screen (mostly for slack and music control).

-My text editor of choice is Visual Studio Code from Microsoft.
-I use Cobalt2, by Wes Bos, as my theme and Dank Mono as my font.
-I'll share some of my settings once I get the chance to organise them or find an efficient way of sharing.
+- My text editor of choice is Visual Studio Code from Microsoft.
+I use Night Owl, by Sarah Drasner, as my theme and Dank Mono as my font.
+I’ll share some of my settings once I get the chance to organise them or find an efficient way of sharing.

 Shift) which I bind to

 Caps Lockand hook up to many shortcuts around the OS and Alfred and also for setting my function keys correctly between my wireless keyboard and my MacBook one.

 - I also use BetterTouchTools to set some of the more elaborate keyboard shortcuts I have, like window management.